I have not been paid by any entity in any way (financially, benefits) to write the following post.

 Upon boarding the plane through door 2L, I made my way to my very comfortable Polaris Business Class seat.
-Now, I have flown Polaris Business many times before, but they were all in either the disgusting legacy United “Business Class” seats that are in their atrocious, premium economy-worthy 2-4-2 layout, or the far more bearable legacy Continental BusinessFirst seats that are in a 2-2-2 layout.
+Now, I have flown Polaris Business many times before, but they were all in either the disgusting legacy United “Business Class” seats that are in their atrocious, premium economy-worthy 2-4-2 layout, or the far more reasonable legacy Continental BusinessFirst seats that are in a 2-2-2 layout.

 Once I got situated I had a look at the menu that was provided, which offered the following: